chazlarson/Media-Scripts/Plex/README.md

 Maybe you find it easier to look through a bunch of options in CoverFlow or something.

-Maybe you want to grab all the current custom art in a library to put in a PMM asset directory or back it up for some other purpose.
+Maybe you want to grab all the current custom art in a library to put in a Kometa asset directory or back it up for some other purpose.

 This script will download some or all the posters for every item in a given set of libraries.
 It (probably) won't download the same thing more than once, so you can cancel it and restart it if need be.
 I say "probably" because the script is assuming that the list of posters retrieved from Plex is always in the same order [i.e. that new posters get appended to the end of the list].
 On subsequent runs, the script checks only that a target file exists.
 It doesn't pay any attention to whether the two [the one on disk vs. the one coming from Plex] are the same image.
 I'll probably add a check to look at the image URL to attempt to ameliorate this at some point.

-The script can name these files so that they are ready for use with [Plex-Meta-Manager's Asset Directory](https://metamanager.wiki/en/latest/home/guides/assets.html).
-This only works with `ONLY_CURRENT` set, since PMM has no provision for multiple assets for a given thing.
+The script can name these files so that they are ready for use with [Kometa's Asset Directory](https://metamanager.wiki/en/latest/home/guides/assets.html).
+This only works with `ONLY_CURRENT` set, since Kometa has no provision for multiple assets for a given thing.

 If you have downloaded more than one image for each thing, see [image_picker.py](#image_pickerpy) for a simpler way to choose which one you want to make active.